Mike McCready: Temple of the Dog

 The trio were attempting to form their own band when they were invited to be part of the Temple of the Dog project founded by Soundgarden's Chris Cornell as a musical tribute to Mother Love Bone's frontman Andrew Wood, who died of a heroin overdose at age 24.
 Cornell had been Wood's roommate.
 The band's line-up was completed by the addition of Soundgarden drummer Matt Cameron.

 The band started rehearsing songs that Cornell had written on tour prior to Wood's death, as well as re-working some existing material from demos written by Gossard and Ament.
 This was McCready's first recording studio experience, and he took a central role in the project.
 McCready performed an epic four-minute-plus solo for "Reach Down".
-According to Cornell, McCready's headphone monitors flew off halfway through the recording of the solo, and he played the rest without being able to hear the backing track.
+According to Cornell, McCready's headphone monitors flew off halfway through the recording of the solo, and he played the rest of the solo without being able to hear the backing track.
 McCready considers this track to be one of his proudest moments.
-This project eventually featured vocalist Eddie Vedder, who had arrived in Seattle to audition to be the singer for Ament and Gossard's next band, which later became Pearl Jam.
+The Temple of the Dog project eventually featured vocalist Eddie Vedder.
+(Vedder had come to Seattle to audition to be the singer for Ament and Gossard's next band, which later became Pearl Jam.)
 Vedder sang a duet with Cornell on the song "Hunger Strike" and provided background vocals on several other songs.
-The band decided that it had enough material for an entire album and in April 1991 Temple of the Dog was released through A&M Records.
+The band decided that it had enough material for an entire album, and in April 1991 Temple of the Dog was released through A&M Records.